Cubic threefolds moduli and the Monster group: The moduli space of cubic threefolds as a ten-ball quotient

-\begin{lemma}[Casalaina-Laza] Let us regard $Q_p$ as as the projectived tangent cone of $X$ at $p$ (and hence as sitting in a copy of a $\PP^3$.
-If the singularity of $X$ at $p$ is of type $A_i$, then $Q_p$ is smooth for $i=1$ and is a quadric cone with a unique singular point (its vertex) for $i=2,3,4$.
+\begin{lemma}[Casalaina-Laza] Assume the stable cubic threefold $X$ that has $p$ as a singular point, and let $A_i$ be its type.
+Then $Q_p$ is smooth for $i=1$ and is a quadric cone with a unique singular point (its vertex) for $i=2,3,4$.
 In all cases, $C_p$ is of arithmetic genus 4 and embedded in $\PP^3$ by its dualizing sheaf.
-It is smooth where $Q_p$ is.
-To be precise: \begin{enumerate} \item [($i=1$)] $C_p$ is a smooth canonical curve on $Q_p$, \item [($i=2$)] $C_p$ is a smooth canonical curve which does not pass through the vertex of $Q_p$. \item [($i=3$)] $C_p$ passes through the vertex of $Q_p$ and has there an ordinary node; the normalization $\hat C_p$ is hyperelliptic of genus $3$, \item [($i=4$)] $C_p$ passes through the vertex of $Q_p$ and the singular set of $C_p$ is a cusp; its normalisation $\hat C_p$ is hyperelliptic of genus $3$ such that the preimage of the cusp is a Weierstra\ss\ point. \end{enumerate} \end{lemma} \begin{proof} This is essentially Cor.\ 3.2 and Cor.\ 3.3. of \cite{cl}.
-The assertion that $C_p$ is of arithmetic genus 4 and embedded in $\PP^3$ by its dualizing sheaf follows from the other assertions. \end{proof}
+Furthermore, \begin{enumerate} \item [($i=1$)] $C_p$ is a canonical curve on $Q_p$, \item [($i=2$)] $C_p$ is a canonical curve; it does not pass through the vertex of $Q_p$, \item [($i=3$)] $C_p$ passes through the vertex of $Q_p$ and has there an ordinary node; the normalization $\hat C_p$ is hyperelliptic of arithmetic genus $3$ and the preimage of the node is regular orbit of the hyperelliptic involution, \item [($i=4$)] $C_p$ passes through the vertex of $Q_p$ and has there a cusp; its normalization $\hat C_p$ is hyperelliptic of arithmetic genus $3$ and the preimage of the cusp is a Weierstra\ss\ point. \end{enumerate} \end{lemma} \begin{proof} See Casalaina-Laza \cite{cl}, Prop.\ (3.1) and Cor.\ 3.2. \end{proof}

-Since the cubic $X$ has multiplicity 2 at $p$, projection away from $p$ defines a birational map from $X$ to the projectived tangent space $\PP T_pV\cong \PP^3$.
+Since the cubic $X$ has multiplicity 2 at $p$, projection away from $p$ defines a birational map from $X$ to the projectivized tangent space $\PP T_pV\cong \PP^3$.
 This map becomes a morphism after blowing up of $p$ in $X$ (which replaces $p$ by the projectivized tangent cone $Q_p$ of $X$ at $p$):

 The exceptional set of $\pi'$ is the $\PP^1$-bundle $E_{C_p}$ over $C_p$ whose fibers are the lines parametrized by $C_p$ and $\pi'|E_{C_p}$ is the retraction onto $C_p$.